Three Topics in Non-decomposability of Generalized Multiplicative Connectives: Non-decomposability preservation result

 where $ji_j\in\{1,\dots,n\}$ and $i_k\neq 0 \ (1\leq k\leq m)$.

 \begin{thm} Let $\mathcal{C}$ be an arbitrary $\mathsf{MLL}$-non-decomposable connective.
 Then $\mathcal{C}$ is $\mathsf{EMLL}$-non-decomposable. \end{thm}

 \begin{proof}

-We assume that $\mathcal{C}$ is $\mathsf{EMLL}$-decomposable and show that it implies a contradiction.
-By definition, there is a $\mathsf{EMLL}$-formula $\alpha$ such that $\vdash \Gamma, \alpha$ (where $\Gamma=\bigcup^{m}_{s=1}\Gamma_s$ and ``$\cup$" is a multiset union) is derivable from the same assumptions for $\mathcal{C}$ in $\mathsf{EMLL}$.
+Assume, for contradiction, that $\mathcal{C}$ is $\mathsf{EMLL}$-decomposable.
+By definition, there is a $\mathsf{EMLL}$-formula $\alpha$ such that $\vdash \Gamma, \alpha$ (where $\Gamma=\bigcup^{m}_{s=1}\Gamma_s$ and ``$\cup$" is the multiset union) is derivable from the same assumptions for $\mathcal{C}$ in $\mathsf{EMLL}$.
 The formula $\alpha$ must contain at least one modal operator.
-Otherwise, it contradicts with the assumption that $\mathcal{C}$ is $\mathsf{MLL}$-non-decomposable.
-The modal operator contained in $\alpha$ cannot be a bang connective.
-If that is a case, $\Gamma$ must have the form $?\Delta$.
+Otherwise, it contradicts the assumption that $\mathcal{C}$ is $\mathsf{MLL}$-non-decomposable.
+The modal operator contained in $\alpha$ cannot be a bang connective (!).
+In that case, $\Gamma$ must have the form $?\Delta$.
 It contradicts the assumption that $\Gamma$ is arbitrary.
-If $\alpha$ contains a why-not connective, an introduction of a why-not connective is by either $K$-rule or $?$-weakening rule.
-It cannot be the $K$-rule as the above explanation.
+If $\alpha$ contains a why-not connective (?), a why-not formula can be introduced only by the $K$-rule or by $?$-weakening.
+It cannot be the $K$-rule by the argument above.
 Hence, some formula $?A$ is introduced by the weakening rule.
 If an operand of a tensor in the formula $\alpha$ has the form $?A$, then there is some decomposition of the formula $\alpha$ such that some sequent has only one formula $(\cdots \vdash ?A \cdots)$.
 We apply $?$-weakening rule to this sequent and obtain the empty sequent $\vdash$.
-This contradict s with the definition of $\mathcal{C}$-introduction rule.
-If any operands of all tensor connectives in the formula $\alpha$ have the form $?A$, then we can construct the formula $\alpha'$ from $\alpha$ by deleting the formulas having the form $?A$ and the superfluous par connectives.
-This formula $\alpha'$ is a decomposition of the connective $\mathcal{C}$ in $\mathsf{MLL}$, contradiction.
+This contradicts the definition of $\mathcal{C}$-introduction rule.
+Hence no occurrence of $?A$ can appear as an operand of any $\tensor$ in $\alpha$.
+If any operand of every tensor connective in $\alpha$ has the form $?A$, let $\alpha'$ be obtained from $\alpha$ by deleting all occurrences of $?A$ and the superfluous $\pa$-connectives.
+If $\alpha'$ still satisfied Definition~\ref{L-decomp}(2)(i)(ii), then $\alpha'$ would be a strictly simpler candidate decomposition, contradicting the minimality of $\alpha$.
+Hence $\alpha'$ cannot satisfy (i)(ii).
+Nevertheless, by construction $\alpha'$ is still derivable from each premise of $\mathcal{C}$ using only $\mathsf{MLL}$-rules, yielding an $\mathsf{MLL}$-decomposition of $\mathcal{C}$, a contradiction.

 \end{proof}